-Dilated Cardiomyopathy (DCM)
+Dilated Cardiomyopathy (DCM1)

 Animal Genetics accepts buccal swab, blood, and dewclaw samples for testing.
 Sample collection kits are available and can be ordered at test now.

-This Test Is Relevant To the Following Breeds:
+This Test Is Relevant For the Following Breeds:

-|DCM/DCM||At Risk||The dog has inherited two copies of the mutated SOD1 gene and is homozygous for the mutation.
+|DCM/DCM||At Risk||The dog has inherited two copies of the mutated gene and is homozygous for the mutation.
 The dog is at risk to develop the disorder during its lifetime.
 The dog will always pass a copy of the mutation to its offspring.|

-|DCM/n||Carrier/Low Risk||Both the normal and mutant copies of the gene detected.
+|n/DCM||Carrier/Low Risk||Both the normal and mutant copies of the gene detected.
 The chances that the dog will develop the disease are very low and could pass on either allele to any offspring.|

-|n/n||Clear||Dog tested negative for the DM mutation and will not pass on the defective gene to its offspring.|
+|n/n||Clear||Dog tested negative for the DCM mutation and will not pass on the defective gene to its offspring.|